Trump Continues His On And Off Romance With Celebrities

 Donald vs. Snoop

 Trump’s latest tweet was targeted towards Snoop as he had released a music video that was in the president’s likeness.
 The video showed Snoop pointing a fake gun towards a trump lookalike.
-The look a likes face wore a suit and a wig plus a face filled with orange make up.
-His song Lavender (nightfall remix) has a variety of ordinary people dressed in clown make up.
-Trump, who in the satire is Ronald Klump appears in chains at the end of the video before the fake gun was fired at him.
+The lookalike’s face wore a suit and a wig plus a face filled with orange makeup.
+His song “Lavender” (nightfall remix) has a variety of ordinary people dressed in clown makeup.
+Trump, who in the satire is Ronald Klump, appears in chains at the end of the video before the fake gun was fired at him.

 Rubio said that there have been presidents assassinated before and anything like that would be something people should be careful about.
-He added to TMZ,
+He added to TMZ the following.

 “Wrong person sees that and gets the wrong idea, you could have a real problem.”

-Ted Cruz added to TMZ that while he hadn’t seen the video he found the video to be in poor taste.
-Repeating the views that there have been attempted assassinations as well as successful ones he said that no one should advocating the murder of the president.
+Ted Cruz added to TMZ that while he hadn’t seen the video, he found the video to be in poor taste.
+Repeating the views that there have been attempted assassinations as well as successful ones, he said that no one should advocate the murder of the president.

-Ice T said that the video was artistic while Common said that hip-hop was a voice for many people and that hip hop artists had always spoken up about how they feel whether it’s to do with a president they didn’t like or a politician that they didn’t like.
+Ice-T said that the video was artistic while Common said that hip hop was a voice for many people and that hip hop artists had always spoken up about how they feel whether it’s to do with a president they didn’t like or a politician that they didn’t like.

 New video just dropped wit @badbadnotgood n @kaytranada ???????? directed by @jessewelle (link in bio)